seekinginfiniteloop/PlainLicense/docs/helping/legal.md

 Plain License is seeking to become a chartered 501(c)(3) non-profit organization.
 We're looking for legal professionals with experience in this area to contribute their expertise.

-If you have experience with chartering 501(c)(3) organizations and are interested in helping, please visit our [Helping Plain License page](/helping-plain-license) for more details on how you can contribute to this crucial step in our organization's development.
+If you have experience with chartering 501(c)(3) organizations and are interested in helping, please visit our [Helping Plain License page][helping] for more details on how you can contribute to this crucial step in our organization's development.

 ## Professional Conduct and Nature of Contributions

 ### Not Legal Advice

-It's important to understand that any contributions, opinions, or suggestions you provide to Plain License are not legal advice or create an attorney-client relationship.
-Your contributions are voluntary, informational, and for the benefit of the open-source community.
+Any contributions, opinions, or suggestions you provide to Plain License are not legal advice and don't create an attorney-client relationship.
+Your contributions are voluntary, informational, and for the benefit of the creative community.

 ### Ethical Considerations

-We understand that formal legal advice is governed by specific ethical rules and professional responsibilities.
+We understand that legal advice has specific ethical rules and professional responsibilities.
 By contributing to Plain License:

-1. You acknowledge that your contributions are not formal legal advice.
+1. You acknowledge that your contributions are *not* legal advice.
 2. You are not entering into an attorney-client relationship with Plain License or its users.
-3. Your contributions are voluntary and for the benefit of the open-source and innovation community at large.
+3. Your contributions are voluntary and for the benefit of the creative community.
+4. You are not providing confidential information or creating conflicts of interest.
+Your contributions should be general knowledge among attorneys or publicly available information.

 ### Disclaimers

 When making contributions, please include a disclaimer.
-Our templates for [Issues][plissues] and [Discussions][discussions] include a standard disclaimer that you can use.
-This disclaimer clarifies the nature of your contributions and helps manage expectations.
+Our templates for [Issues][legalissue] and [Discussions][discussions] include a standard disclaimer that you can use.

-### Confidentiality
+### Thank You

-Please ensure that your contributions do not breach any confidentiality obligations you may have to current or former clients.
-Only share information that is publicly available or general knowledge within the legal field.

-### Conflicts of Interest

-Before contributing, consider whether your participation might create any conflicts of interest with your current clients or employer.
-If in doubt, it's best to err on the side of caution and abstain from contributing on that particular topic.

-We deeply appreciate your expertise and willingness to contribute to Plain License.
-By adhering to these guidelines, you help us maintain a valuable resource for the community while respecting the ethical obligations of the legal profession.
+We appreciate your expertise and willingness to contribute to Plain License.
+You help us maintain a valuable resource for the community while respecting the ethical obligations of the legal profession when you follow these guidelines.

-Thank you for your understanding and commitment to these principles as we work together to improve Plain License.
+Let's work together to improve Plain License.

+## Other Writing Contributions

+If your contributions are more focused on writing or editing, please see our [Crafting Licenses][crafting] guide for more information on how you can help.
+We are always looking for clear, concise, and legally accurate language in our licenses.

 [discussions]: https://github.com/seekinginfiniteloop/PlainLicense/discussions/categories/attorney-talk "Attorney Talk Discussions"
-[plissues]: https://github.com/seekinginfiniteloop/PlainLicense/issues/new/choose "Create a new issue"
+[legalissue]: https://github.com/seekinginfiniteloop/PlainLicense/issues/new?assignees=seekinginfiniteloop&labels=bug%2Ctriage&projects=&template=legal_issue.yml&title=%5BLegalFlaw%5D%3A+ "Create a new issue"
+[helping]: index.md "Helping Plain License"